Hardev Singh: Death

 Hardev Singh died on 13 May 2016 in a car accident on Autoroute 30 near Montreal, Quebec, Canada.
-Indian President Pranab Mukherjee, Prime Minister Narendra Modi, Home minister Rajnath Singh, and Congress leader Sonia Gandhi among others expressed their grief over sudden demise of Hardev Singh.
-He was cremated on 18 May 2016 at Nigambodh Ghat crematorium.
+Indian President Pranab Mukherjee, Prime Minister Narendra Modi, Home minister Rajnath Singh, and Congress leader Sonia Gandhi among others expressed their grief over his death.
+He was cremated on 18 May 2016 at Nigambodh Ghat crematorium in Delhi.

-On 17 May 2016, Hardev Singh's wife Sawinder Kaur became the fifth chief leader of the mission.
+On 17 May 2016, Hardev Singh's wife Savinder Kaur became the fifth chief leader of the mission.